jakobdylanc/llmcord.py/README.md

 1. Install Python requirements: `pip install -U -r requirements.txt`

-2. Create a copy of "config-example.json" named "config.json" and set it up:
+2. Create a copy of "config-example.json" named "config.json" and set it up (see below)

+3. Create a copy of "example.env" named ".env" and add API keys as needed for your [LiteLLM supported providers](https://docs.litellm.ai/docs/providers)

+4. Run the bot: `python llmcord.py` (the invite URL will print to the console)

+### LLM settings:

 | Setting | Description |
 | --- | --- |